 - Health-related benefits or services that may be of interest to you

 We may use your name, address, age, date of birth, gender, dates of service, other contact information, department of service, treating physician/provider, outcome information, and health insurance status:

 - To raise funds for Centura Health or one of our facilities

 - To raise funds for one of our institutionally related foundations

 Please know that our institutionally related foundations are required by law to comply with HIPAA regulations and state confidentiality laws.
-If you do not wish to be contacted for these efforts please notify the facility according to instructions contained in the materials you may receive.
+If you are contacted and do not wish to be, please notify the facility according to instructions contained in the materials you may receive.

-If admitted as a patient or resident, we may list the following information in our facility directory, unless you tell us otherwise:
+If admitted as a patient, we may list the following information in our facility directory, unless you tell us otherwise:

 - Your name

 - Your religious affiliation

 We will release all but your religious affiliation to anyone who asks about you by name.
 Your religious affiliation may be disclosed only to a clergy member, even if they do not ask for you by name.